 If you are self-conscious about your upper arms because of loose skin and/or stubborn fat deposits, you may benefit from an arm lift.
 This procedure is particularly beneficial for women or men who have lost a lot of weight and/or have lost elasticity due to aging and who want to restore the firmness and overall appearance of their upper arms.

 An arm lift is not a substitute for proper diet and exercise, and a significant fluctuation in weight after surgery can reduce its benefits.
 If you are planning further weight loss, it's best to wait to have an arm lift.

 You should have no major medical problems.
 You must be emotionally mature, understand your motivations for having this procedure, and have realistic expectations about what the surgery can achieve.
 Ideally you do not smoke as nonsmokers heal faster and have less risks in any surgery.

-During your consultation, your surgeon will discuss your concerns and goals and advise you on what procedure(s) will lead to results that best fit your expectations.
+During your initial consultation with the Plastic Surgery Group at City Centre, your plastic surgeon will do a physical examination and discuss your concerns, goals, and advise you on what will lead to the results that best fit your expectations.

 Day surgery time approx 2 hours

 May resume simple activities within a couple days.